pippim/pippim.github.io/index.md

 These are the file types in the pippim website:

-- Images are stored in `assets/img/` directory
+- A few local images are stored in `assets/img/` directory.
+The hundreds of images in blog posts come directly from Stack Exchange though.
-- SCSS (a superset of CSS) files are stored in `assets/css/` directory
-- Sass (Used to generat ToC) files are stored in `_sass/` diretory
+- SCSS (Sass CSS) files are mostly stored in the `assets/css/` directory.
+Some are stored in the `_sass/` directory.
+The `_sass/` directory has files you can't see in `pippim.github.io` because they are really stored in the Cayman Theme for Jekyll and automatically pulled from there whenever website is rendered.
-- This pages is stored in `index.md` file in the root directory
+- This <kbd>Home</kbd> page is stored in `index.md` file in the root directory (`/`).
-- The <kbd>About</kbd> page is stored in `about.md` file in the root directory
+- The <kbd>About</kbd> page is stored in `about.md` in `/`.
-- The <kbd>Answers</kbd> page is stored in `answers.md` file in the root directory
+- The <kbd>Answers</kbd> page is stored in `answers.md` in `/`.
+Individual answers are internally known as "blog posts" and are stored in the `_posts` directory with one file per answer.
-- The <kbd>Programs</kbd> page is stored in `programs.md` file in the root directory
+- The <kbd>Programs</kbd> page is stored in `programs.md` in `/`.
-- The blog entries (called Answers in pippim) are stored in the `_posts/` directory
-- HTML can be found in any file, including markdown files which end in `.md`.
-Pure HTML files can be found in the `_includes` directory
+- HTML encoding can be found in any file.
+Small bits and pieces of HTML can beven be found in andmarkdown files which end in `.md`.
+Pure HTML files (with no markdown or CSS) can be found in the `_includes` directory/

-### Directory tree
+### Pippim website directory tree

+The directory tree will help you get a better understanding of the Pippim website at `pippim.github.io`.
 As of October 30, 2021, the directory tree for Pippim on Github Pages looked like this:

 ```
 $ tree